untodesu/voxelius/docs/dev/modding/lib-logdef.md

 ### Function: `logdef.on_place(identifier) -> function`

-Produces an `on_place` callback for a specified log identifier
+Produces an `on_place` callback for a given log identifier.

 #### Arguments

 - `identifier` is the namespaced block ID.
-Namespace can be omitted, in which case `core.NAMESPACE` is substituted
+If the namespace is omitted, `core.NAMESPACE` is used.

 #### Return value

-- A function that implements correct log placement logic to be used in block registrations
+- A function that implements log placement logic for block registration

 ### Function: `logdef.add_block(identifier, prototype) -> integer`

-A wrapper for `blocks.add` to define a log block family
+A wrapper around `blocks.add` that defines a log block family.

 #### Arguments

 - `identifier` is the namespaced block ID.
-Namespace can be omitted, in which case `core.NAMESPACE` is substituted
+If the namespace is omitted, `core.NAMESPACE` is used.

-- `prototype` is the base (prototype) block definition which the function builds upon
+- `prototype` is the base block definition the function builds on

 #### Return value